National Avg. Salary

 Above Average Salary Nationally

-Highest Education Among Clinical Research Associate (CRA)
+Highest Education Among Clinical Research Associate (CRA)s

 - 27.2% Doctorate